7BIndustries/semblage-docs/docs/tutorials/bearing_block.md

 ![Fillet Radius Set](_static/Bearing_Block_Fillet_Radius_Set.png)

-Click the _OK_ button to add the fillet to the main _History_ list.
+Click the _OK_ button to add the fillet to the component.
 The final bearing block should render and look like this.

 ![Bearing Block Final Result](_static/Bearing_Block_Final_Result.png)